 As for the actual steps of adding books to your portfolio, it’s pretty straightforward.
 Simply paste the Google Play, Apple Books, or Amazon link of the book into the box on your ‘Edit Profile’ page.

-Other than adding books to their portfolios, cover designers and book illustrators also have the option to upload samples of their work to their gallery.
-This is an opportunity to show off your range of styles across your chosen genres.
-You never know which art style appeals to a specific client, so picking a diverse range is only going to do you good!
+Other than adding books to their portfolios, cover designers and book illustrators also have the option to upload samples of their work to the ‘Gallery’ section.
+This is an opportunity to show off your range of styles and skills across your chosen genres in more detail.

-Top tip: When you load images onto your gallery, you can rearrange them as you wish.
+💡Top tip: When you add images to your gallery, you can rearrange them as you wish.
 If you want to adjust your portfolio there is a 'pin' button that lets you send items to the top of the list.

-This only really applies to marketers, publicists, and web designers.
+Marketers, publicists, and web designers have a ‘projects’ section to their disposal.
 Of all the kinds of publishing services out there, marketing and branding is possibly one of the most collaborative ones, since the author has to be actively involved in building their own public image.
-As such, potential clients tend not to care only about the outcome of marketing or web designing products; they’ll also want to know about your problem-solving process.
+As such, potential clients tend to care not only about the outcome of marketing or web designing products; they’ll also want to know about your problem-solving process.

-To demonstrate this, you can use the ‘Projects’ section in your Reedsy freelancer profile.
-Here you can explain the brief (in brief), demonstrate what you did during the project, and then reveal the amazing results that you’ll be able to replicate for your future clients.
+To demonstrate this, you can use the ‘Projects’ section in your profile.
+Here you can explain the brief, demonstrate what you did during the project, and then reveal the amazing results that you’ll be able to replicate for future clients.
 You can also add photos to each project to visually show your progress and results.

 Now that your Reedsy profile is all set up, check these 7 insider tips on how to boost your profile even further.
 And if you have any questions about creating a Reedsy professional profile or joining the Reedsy marketplace as a freelancer, hit the ‘HELP’ button to drop us a message.